XtremeOwnage/WarBot/docs/index.md

 # Other

-More details can be found at https://xtremeownage.com/forum/index.php?threads/version-1-0-released.20561/

-You may join the WarBot Development discord server @ https://discord.gg/uEkamH9 for support.
+You may join the [WarBot Development discord server](https://discord.gg/uEkamH9) for support.

-To submit a request for a new feature, please submit through github via https://github.com/XtremeOwnage/WarBot/issues/new/choose
+If you would like a new feature, [Send a request!](https://github.com/XtremeOwnage/WarBot/issues/new/choose)